intel/pti-gpu/tools/unitrace/README.md

 --chrome-device-stages         DEPRECATED - use --chrome-kernel-logging instead --verbose [-v]                 Enable verbose mode to show more kernel information.
 --demangle                     Demangle kernel names.
 For OpenCL backend only.
 Kernel names are always demangled for Level Zero backend
---kernels-per-tile             DEPRECATED - use --seperate-tiles instead --seperate-tiles               Trace each tile seperately in case of implicit scaling --tid                          Output TID in host API trace --pid                          Output PID in host API and device activity trace --output [-o] <filename>       Output profiling result to file
+--kernels-per-tile             DEPRECATED - use --separate-tiles instead --separate-tiles               Trace each tile separately in case of implicit scaling --tid                          Output TID in host API trace --pid                          Output PID in host API and device activity trace --output [-o] <filename>       Output profiling result to file